 "It is not apparent that that people consented to the agreement being applied to Western Sahara", the court stated in a press release.

 21 December 2016: The Court of Justice of the EU, in general, confirms in its final appeal the argumentation of the Advocate General and annuls the initial judgement from December 2015.
 The reason for annulment is that Western Sahara has no part in the application of the 2000 and 2012 agreements.
 "This is a wonderful victory for the Saharawi people and for those who advocate for respect of international law in Western Sahara.
-All those states in the EU which over so many years have advocated for the respect of international law in the territory are now proven right.
-The EU now has to respect the law in its relations with Morocco, and not put obstacles to the UN peace process in Western Sahara as is the wish of Morocco's main ally, France", stated Erik Hagen of Western Sahara Resource Watch.
+The EU Member States which over so many years have advocated for international law in the territory are now proven right.
+The EU now has to abide by the law in its relations with Morocco, and not put obstacles to the UN peace process in Western Sahara as is the wish of Morocco's main ally, France", stated Erik Hagen of Western Sahara Resource Watch.